Optimizer-Playground/quacklab-python/README.md

 db.sql(f"explain {hints} select count(*) from title t join movie_info mi on t.id = mi.movie_id where t.production_year < 2010")
 ```

+## Repo Layout

+The `quacklab-patches` branch is used to track our changes to upstream DuckDB.
+It should not be used directly.
+For the DuckDB versions that we support, dedicated `quacklab-[DuckDB release]` branches exist, such as `quacklab-v1.4-andium`.
+These branches are used to apply our quacklab patches to the specific DuckDB release.
+Use these branches to build quacklab.

 ## Installation

 See the [quacklab repository](https://github.com/rbergm/quacklab.git) for information on the required software to compile